Four months ago a completely new and amazing world welcomed me with open doors into its depths… The underwater world of scuba diving!

 Go with the PADI guys.
-Me and my other half passed the theory online and did a lot of practice in the place.
+I’ve passed the theory online and did a lot of practice in the place.
 These guys pay a lot of attention to safety – which is brilliant!
 Remember – it’s better to practice as much as they ask than to panic if something unexpected happens.
-Personally, for me, the most “eventful” and irritating thing was to sort out problems with my mask as occasionally it leaked and got filled with water.
+Personally, for me, the most “eventful” and the irritating thing was to sort out problems with my mask as occasionally it leaked and got filled with water.
 And I just can’t stand anything in my nose or eyes.
 This almost swayed away my attention from all other fears until I figured out how to keep this little thing in check.

 Oh yeah, the “surprise” 200 metres open water swim after a nice lunch without the wetsuit was eventful as well…

-I do remember the voice inside my head on the first day of diving: ” Oooooh, I don’t like salty water in my eyes, I dooooooon’t like the water drying my lips, it’s UNCOMFORTABLE! ” Hell yeah it’s UNCOMFORTABLE!
+I do remember the voice inside my head on the first day of diving: ” Oooooh, I don’t like salty water in my eyes, I don’t like the water drying my lips, it’s UNCOMFORTABLE! ” Hell yeah, it’s UNCOMFORTABLE!
 Life is all about UNCOMFORTABLE!
-Your life begins when the comfortable zone ends and thats all – like it or not!
+Your life begins when the comfortable zone ends and that’s all – like it or not!

 I am definitely coming back for more!